 -

-Every time Evolutionists take a closer look at fossils (e.g. using modern CT scanning), it usually ends up with another REWRITE of established understanding of evolution … The acquisition of the mammalian jaw contact was a key moment in mammal evolution … What these new Brazilian fossils have shown is that different cynodont groups were […]
+When evolutionists re-examine fossils (e.g., using modern CT scanning), it typically leads to a revision of the established understanding of evolution.
+Here we go again … The acquisition of the mammalian jaw contact was a key moment in mammal evolution … What these new Brazilian fossils have shown is that different cynodont groups were experimenting […]

 -

-Repeated evolution: Venom delivery systems evolved multiple times independently, at about the same time, and in the same regions
+Repeated Evolution: Venom delivery systems evolved independently multiple times, around the same time, and in the same regions

-Look at Darwinian world of miracles: Venom delivery systems evolved independently in the same periods of Earth’s History and in the same regions … https://www.jstor.org/stable/40864404
+Explore the Darwinian world of wonders: Venom delivery systems evolved independently during the same periods of Earth’s history and in the same regions.
+What a coincidence! https://www.jstor.org/stable/40864404

 -

-Repeated evolution of complex brains: The same retroviral insertion event happened independently in mammals, fishes and amphibians
+Repeated Evolution of complex brains: The same retroviral insertion event occurred independently in mammals, fish, and amphibians

 -

-Repeated evolution: Retroviral gene co-opted 177 times independently in vertebrates
+Repeated evolution: A retroviral gene was co-opted 177 times independently in vertebrates to aid reproduction

 -